FreeAndFair/ColoradoRLA/docs/26_export_manual.md

 county_name | Text String | Name of County
 contest_name | Text String | Name of contest
 current_audit_type | Text String | COMPARISON, HAND_COUNT, NOT_AUDITABLE or NONE.
 Note that NOT_AUDITABLE means the contest can't drive an audit, but it still can be audited opportunisticly. random_audit_status | Text String |  NOT_STARTED, NOT_AUDITABLE, IN_PROGRESS or ENDED.
-Because declaring a hand count ends the computerized portion of the audit, a contest that is being hand-counted will have the value ENDED in this field. one_vote_over_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a one-vote overstatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits). one_vote_under_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a one-vote understatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits). two_vote_over_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a two-vote overstatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits). two_vote_under_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a two-vote understatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits).
+Because declaring a hand count ends the random selection portion of the audit, a contest that is being hand-counted will have the value ENDED in this field. two_vote_over_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a two-vote overstatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits). one_vote_over_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a one-vote overstatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits). one_vote_under_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a one-vote understatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits). two_vote_under_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a two-vote understatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits).